xyth0rn/NCTU_DigitalLab_Mario/gameCalc_devlog.md

   - Realized through finite state machine
   - state graph:
   ![image](https://github.com/xyth0rn/NCTU_DigitalLab_Mario/blob/main/game_calc/pictures/gravity%20system%20FSM.png)
-  - there's some additional mechanisms to ensure the correctness of transmit and blocking, which will be explained later
+  - there's some additional mechanisms to ensure the correctness of transport and blocking, which will be explained later
   - corresponding action of each state (if no additional mechanisms were triggered):
       - IDLE: do nothing
       - FALLING: fall by one pixel each clock cycle, if it doesn't encounter any blocking object, it will keep falling because of the presence of gravity